CeRA: Breaking the Linear Ceiling of Low-Rank Adaptation with Non-linearity Retained at Inference: Introduction

 \section{Introduction}

-Parameter-Efficient Fine-Tuning (PEFT) has evolved from an optimization trick into the backbone of Large Language Model (LLM) deployment.
-Among various techniques, Low-Rank Adaptation (LoRA)~\cite{hu2022lora} has established itself as the de facto standard.
-Its popularity rests on a specific ``mergeability dogma'': the assumption that weight updates must be inherently linear ($\Delta W = BA$) to allow seamless merging with the base model for zero-latency inference.
+Parameter-Efficient Fine-Tuning (PEFT) is the de facto standard for fine-tuning Large Language Models (LLMs).
+Among various techniques, Low-Rank Adaptation (LoRA)~\citep{hu2022lora} is widely used.
+Its design relies on the mergeability assumption: weight updates must be linear ($\Delta W = BA$) to allow merging with the base model for zero-latency inference.

-We challenge this structural orthodoxy.
-Although recent variants have attempted to refine LoRA through weight decomposition~\cite{liu2024dora} or adaptive rank allocation~\cite{zhang2023adalora}, they primarily focus on optimizing the \textit{learning dynamics} of the linear subspace.
-Crucially, they leave the underlying hypothesis space unchanged.
-Consequently, these methods remain bounded by the expressivity limits of linear transformations, creating a hard ceiling for reasoning-intensive tasks such as mathematics and logic.
-We present empirical evidence of this ``linear ceiling'' effect, where LoRA suffers from ``rank saturation''.
-In complex reasoning benchmarks, simply increasing the parameter budget yields diminishing returns.
-In our experiment, a high-rank LoRA ($r=512$) performs no better than a low-rank counterpart ($r=64$), indicating that the bottleneck is not the parameter count, but the structural rigidity of the linearity itself.
+We challenge this linear constraint.
+Variants that attempt to refine LoRA, such as weight decomposition in DoRA~\citep{liu2024dora} or adaptive rank allocation~\citep{zhang2023adalora}, primarily focus on optimizing the learning dynamics of the linear subspace but leave the hypothesis space unchanged.
+These methods remain bounded by the expressivity limits of linear transformations, creating a ceiling for reasoning-intensive tasks.
+In our experiments, a high-rank LoRA ($r=512$) performs similarly to its low-rank counterpart ($r=64$); since overparameterization typically eases optimization even in linear models~\citep{chen2020accelerating}, this suggests that the bottleneck may be the structural rigidity of linearity itself rather than the parameter count or optimization difficulty.

-To break this ceiling, we introduce CeRA (Capacity-enhanced Rank Adaptation).
-CeRA marks a paradigm shift from linear subspace optimization to non-linear manifold deformation.
-By injecting SiLU gating and structural dropout directly into a fine-grained, parallel adapter architecture, CeRA unlocks the high-dimensional expressivity required for complex reasoning.
+To overcome this ceiling, we introduce CeRA (Capacity-enhanced Rank Adaptation).
+CeRA shifts from linear space optimization to nonlinear.
+By injecting SiLU gating and dropout into a \emph{weight}-level parallel adapter, CeRA provides the high-dimensional expressivity required for complex reasoning.
+Furthermore, in multi-tenant serving where many adapters share a single frozen base model and are kept unmerged---in the cloud (e.g., S-LoRA~\citep{sheng2023slora}, Punica~\citep{chen2024punica}) and on edge devices (e.g., EdgeLoRA~\citep{shen2025edgelora})---the latency cost of non-linearity is modest rather than prohibitive (details in Section~\ref{subsec:complexity}).

-We argue that for high-value vertical tasks, the performance gains from non-linearity outweigh the convenience of weight merging.
-Furthermore, in the era of cloud-scale multi-tenant serving (e.g., S-LoRA~\cite{sheng2023slora}, Punica~\cite{chen2024punica}), unmerged adapters are already the architectural standard, rendering the cost of non-linearity negligible in practice.